asynts/writer/Notes/0008_too-inefficent-for-large-files.md

 -   I added a font cache to avoid creating `QFont` and `QFontMetricsF` objects all the time, but this didn't do much.
     It was still an improvement so I am keeping it, but this was underwhelming.

+    I did revert these changes even though they improved the performance a bit, in my opinion this is a micro-optimization which was not justified.